 \subsubsection{MRI To CT}

 Computed tomography (CT) is of great importance for different clinical applications, such as PET attenuation correction and radiotherapy treatment planning.
-However, the patients need to be exposed in radiation during CT acquisition, which may cause side-effects.
-But MRI is much safer than CT.
-There is a clear need to synthesize CT~\cite{Nie2017MedicalIS,Huo2019SynSegNetSS,Zeng2019HybridGA} from MRI.
-In Fig.~\ref{fig:synthesis_range}(a), the first column denotes MRI and the second column denotes its paired CT.
-One of classical architecture~\cite{Klser2021ImitationLF} is shown in Fig~\ref{fig:mri_ct_arch}.
-Klser~\textit{et al.}~\cite{Klser2021ImitationLF} construct two networks.
-The role of the first network is to generate CT (pseudo CT) from MRI.
-The role of the second network is to generate PET from pseudo CT.
+However, the patients need to be exposed to radiation during CT acquisition, which may cause side effects.
+Nevertheless, MRI is much safer than CT.
+Therefore, there is a clear need to synthesize CT~\cite{Nie2017MedicalIS,Huo2019SynSegNetSS,Zeng2019HybridGA} from MRI.
+In Fig.~\ref{fig:synthesis_range}(a), the first column denotes MRI, and the second column denotes its paired CT.
+As shown in Fig~\ref{fig:mri_ct_arch}, one of the classical architectures proposed by~\cite{Klser2021ImitationLF} constructs two networks.
+The role of the first network is to generate CT (pseudo-CT) from MRI.
+The role of the second network is to generate PET from pseudo-CT.
 The total training process can be divided into two parts.
-The first part is to make pseudo CT more consistent with the real CT, and the second part aims to make the generated PET more consistent with the real PET.
-In the first part of training stage, the authors feed the paired MR and CT into the first generator.
-The synthesized CT and the input CT construct a L2 loss function to optimize the parameters of the first generators.
-In the second part of training stage, the authors feed the synthesized CT and the real CT into the second generator.
-The synthesized residual PET and the ground truth residual PET formulate a L2 loss function to optimize the parameters of the second generator.
+The first part makes pseudo-CT more consistent with the real CT, and the second part aims to make the generated PET more consistent with the real PET.
+In the first part of the training stage, the authors feed the paired MR and CT into the first generator.
+The synthesized CT and the real CT construct an L2 loss function to optimize the parameters of the first generator.
+In the second part of the training stage, the authors feed the synthesized CT and the real CT into the second generator.
+The synthesized residual PET and the ground truth residual PET formulate an L2 loss function to optimize the parameters of the second generator.